 After the procedure, the crease is expected to look a bit higher than what was illustrated to the patient.
 But after a month or two, the ideal level and shape that the patient desired will be evident as soon as swelling goes down.

-For those who are doing this for the first time, expect some swelling and redness around the incision areas.
+For those who are doing this for the first time, expect some swelling and redness around the incision areas (Oestreicher and Mehta, 2012).
 Tears may excessively fall as well, but this is normal and will eventually subside.
 When your eyes dry up, a special ointment from the doctor can use used to make it better.